gitpython-developers/GitPython/doc/intro.rst

 Getting Started
 ===============

-* :ref:`tutorial_toplevel` - This tutorial provides a walk-through of some of the basic functionality and concepts used in GitPython.
+* :ref:`tutorial-label` - This tutorial provides a walk-through of some of the basic functionality and concepts used in GitPython.
 It, however, is not exhaustive so you are encouraged to spend some time in the :ref:`api_reference_toplevel`.